-I am too committed to my psychological and spiritual growth to cling to assumptions that have no practical value for me.
-If believing in the connectedness of all life and the meaning in all things did not produce observable healthy change, I would accommodate myself to what did; but the fact is that mythos—the symbolic way of thinking that is sister to masculine logos—has served me exceedingly well in my efforts to become more conscious, whole, and connected.
+I’m too committed to my psychological and spiritual growth to cling to assumptions that have no practical value for me.
+If believing in the connectedness of all life and the meaning in all things did not produce observable healthy change, I would accommodate myself to what did; but the fact is that mythos, the symbolic way of thinking that is sister to masculine logos–the focused and organized thinking preferred by the ego and the left hemisphere of the brain–has served me exceedingly well in my efforts to become more conscious, whole, and connected.

 Mythos is the language of the body, heart, and soul.
-It is associated with the feminine realm—i.e., all that is mysterious, unconscious, creative, felt, organic, and personally compelling.
-It whispers to us in feelings, physical symptoms, imagination, fantasy, and dreams that reveal unconscious dimensions of ourselves.
+It is associated with the right hemisphere of the brain and the feminine realm—i.e., all that is mysterious, unconscious, creative, felt, organic, and personally compelling.
+It whispers to us in feelings, physical symptoms, imagination, fantasy, stories, myths, and dreams that reveal unconscious dimensions of ourselves.

 Both logos and mythos contribute to our fullest development.
 Children use mythos thinking automatically.
 This is why they respond to everything new with spontaneity, enthusiasm, joy and wonder.
-But once the “masculine” phase of external striving begins, logos and the ego tend to dominate our thinking and spirituality, and life begins to lose its savor.
-Those who never leave mythos behind or who return to it later on discover undeveloped aspects of themselves by following meaningful symbols, powerful emotions, cognitive dissonance, uncomfortable personal dilemmas, and bodily symptoms through the labyrinth of the unconscious.
+But once the masculine phase of external striving sets in, literal, rational thinking tends to dominate our thinking and life begins to lose its savor.
+Those who never leave mythos behind or who return to it later on discover undeveloped aspects of themselves by following fascinating symbols, powerful emotions, cognitive dissonance, uncomfortable personal dilemmas, and bodily symptoms through the labyrinthine maze of the unconscious.

-Symbols unlock doors to hidden chambers of ourselves wherein we discover purpose and meaning.
-Some symbols only have meaning for certain individuals or groups; others have universal appeal.
+Symbols are the language of the unconscious.
+They hint at things that are inexpressible.
+When we notice and wonder about them they unlock doors to hidden chambers of ourselves wherein we discover purpose and meaning.
+Some symbols only have special meaning for certain individuals or groups; others have universal appeal.
 Take, for example, a dot and a circle.
 Why does every culture on the planet use these simple designs in religion, art, architecture, literature, and adornment?
 Is this just an amazing coincidence, or is there something profound within each of us to which they speak?

-We cannot “know” our Source of Being—the eternal essence that we call God, Goddess, Father, Mother, Jahweh, Allah, Great Spirit, or whatever term you prefer—and words alone can never describe all that we intuit.
-But the universal symbols of the dot and the circle resonate deeply.
+We cannot know our Source of Being—the eternal essence that we call God, Goddess, Father, Mother, Jahweh, Allah, Great Spirit, or whatever term you prefer—and words alone can never describe all that we intuit.
+But the universal symbols of the dot and the circle resonate with all of us.